-Happy 2020!
-It’s a new year and a new decade, and a great time to think about how to set professional goals.
-You may have ideas that pop into your head of what you want your professional career to look like, but how do you make those ideas actually happen?
+You may have ideas that pop into your head of what you want your professional career as a nurse to look like, but how do you make those ideas actually happen?

-I strongly believe that visualizing your goals (and writing them down) can help you manifest them into existence.
+I strongly believe that visualizing your professional goals as a nurse (and writing them down) can help you manifest them into existence.